w2c/letsencrypt-esxi/README.md

 - Your server is publicly reachable over the Internet
 - A _Fully Qualified Domain Name (FQDN)_ is set in ESXi.
 Something like `localhost.localdomain` will not work
 - The hostname you specified can be resolved via A and/or AAAA records in the corresponding DNS zone
+- If you're running a private CA, the CA is reachable and you have any certificates you may need bundled.

 **Note:** As soon as you install this software, any existing, non Let's Encrypt certificate gets replaced!